UMDBPP/command_module/README.md

 # ```</CMD>```

-Command is the primary tracking paylaod flown by BPP.
+Command is the primary tracking payload flown by BPP.
 This repository contains design files and software required to run the current version of command.

 Current POC:
 Shipman + JB